Best Compact Treadmill for Small Spaces – Introduction

 It’s an endless belt driven by a motor that passes under your feet.

-All you need to do is match your walking or running speed to that of the belt, allowing you to run in place.
+You need only match your walking or running speed to that of the belt to run in place.

-Initially, using a treadmill can feel a little odd, but it will become more natural within a workout or two.
+Using a treadmill can initially feel odd, but it will become more natural within a workout or two.

-You can control your speed very precisely, and the display monitor will tell you how long you’ve been exercising, as well as your speed, distance, and calories burned.
+You can control your speed very precisely, and the display monitor will tell you how long you’ve been exercising and your speed, distance, and calories burned.

-Some treadmills also have built-in training programs to follow, and many have adjustable levels of incline to simulate running uphill.
+Some treadmills also have built-in training programs to follow, and many have adjustable incline levels to simulate running uphill.

-However, the main advantage of treadmills compared to exercising outdoors is that they have a flexible running platform or deck, which takes some of the impact out of your workout.
+However, the main advantage of treadmills compared to exercising outdoors is their flexible running platform or deck, which takes some of the impact out of your workout.

 When you run, your feet hit the ground with about eight times your body weight.

-That’s a lot of stress if you weigh 120lbs but could be very uncomfortable if you tip the scales at 200lbs plus.
+That’s a lot of stress if you weigh 120 lbs, but it could be very uncomfortable if you weigh 200 lbs or more.

 Using a treadmill is more joint-friendly than exercising outdoors, and that’s good news for your joints.

-If treadmills have a downside, it is that they tend to be very big and heavy.
+If treadmills have a downside, they tend to be big and heavy.

 That’s okay if you’ve got a spacious garage gym, but it could be a problem if your workout space is also your office or spare room.

-The good news is that there are compact treadmills designed specifically for home use.
+The good news is that compact treadmills are designed specifically for home use.

-They work the same as the commercial models you’ll find in most gyms but take up a lot less space.
+They work the same as the commercial models in most gyms but take up much less space.

 Pros and Cons of Compact Treadmills